bitrise-io/devcenter/docs/bitrise-cli/step-inputs.md

 1. Open the `bitrise.yml` file of your project.

-1. Find the step in which you wish to use a template expression.
+1. Find the step you need, and then the input of that step in which you wish to use a template expression.

 1. Add an `opts` field to the `content` of the step.